vwalsh86/Machine_Learning_Tasks/README.md

 ### <i>Description:</i>
 <br>
-This repository contains work that I have completed for the assessment aspect of the module Machine Learning and Statistics.
+This repository contains work that I have completed for the assessment aspect of the module "Machine Learning and Statistics".
 <br>
-The repository contains 4 seperate tasks / assignments that is solely my own work that has been created and developed during this college term.
+The repository is made up of 4 seperate tasks as set out by the lecturer of the module.
+I can confirm that the work found in my repository is that solely of my own work that has been created and developed during this college term.
+Any third-party content within the repository has been referenced and the recognition given to the creator of that work.
 <br>
 In order to build and contribute to this repository, I used the open-source option, Jupyter Notebook.
+In order to allow ease of contribution to it, I cloned the repository to my machine and made regular contributions via my laptop. <br>
 Further information on what the Jupyter Notebook is along with Installation and How-To info can be found here: https://jupyter-notebook.readthedocs.io/en/stable/
 <br>
-It is my intention to build upon this repository through a series of regular commits which will portray consistency in my work and allow time management to not be an issue.
+It is my intention to contribute to this repository through a series of regular commitments which will portray consistency in my work and allow time-management to not be an issue as the due date approaches.
 <br>
-I confirm that the work displayed within this repository will be of my own and I commit to reference and acknowledge any other persons work as apart of my research for completing this repository.
 <br>

 This repository is intended to contain a combination of: </br>